rcarmo/azure-docker-swarm-cluster/README.md

 A pure `bash` version will replace this in the fullness of time (the scripts used to provision the Swarm cluster were taken out of a [Python][p] application still under development to save time, and although exceedingly nice and demonstrative of a few techniques, they're not really necessary).

+The template will also (eventually) be updated to include Azure portal monitoring stats (in order to use the template as a teaching aid that an unexperienced person could read through and understand in one sitting, a few common configurations were removed).

 ## Disclaimer

-Keep in mind that the scripts were written for conciseness and ease of understanding -- you can use this as the basis for rolling out a production environment, but _only_ after adding some error-checking.
+Keep in mind that the scripts were written for conciseness and ease of understanding -- you can use this as the basis for rolling out a production environment, but _only_ after adding some error-checking and common ARM template configurations like Azure portal monitoring.

 Also keep in mind that the load-balancer configuration does _not_ include TCP port probing or proactive failure detection.